openconfig/lemming/README.md

 ```

 Wait for the message "lemming initialization complete".
-This might take a minute the first time to compile the large generated OpenConfig code.
+This might take a minute the first time to compile the large generated code.

 Install gnmic: <https://gnmic.openconfig.net/>